 In addition to making choices related to the content of the annotation, you’ll also need to choose a style of writing—for instance, telescopic versus paragraph form.
 Your writing style isn’t dictated by the content of your annotation.
 Writing style simply refers to the way you’ve chosen to convey written information.
 A discussion of writing style follows the section on annotation types.

 Types of annotations

 As you now know, one annotation does not fit all purposes!
 There are different kinds of annotations, depending on what might be most important for your reader to learn about a source.
 Your assignments will usually make it clear which citation format you need to use, but they may not always specify which type of annotation to employ.
-In that case, you’ll either need to pick your instructor’s brain a little to see what she wants or use clue words from the assignment itself to make a decision.
+In that case, you’ll either need to pick your instructor’s brain a little to see what they want or use clue words from the assignment itself to make a decision.
 For instance, the assignment may tell you that your annotative bibliography should give evidence proving an analytical understanding of the sources you’ve used.
 The word analytical clues you in to the idea that you must evaluate the sources you’re working with and provide some kind of critique.

 There are two kinds of summarizing annotations, informative and indicative.

 Summarizing annotations in general have a couple of defining features: